rnaveensrinivas/Python/README.md

 lambda a, b: a + b
 ```

+> ### Note:
+> Assigning lambdas to variables is bad practice and needs to be avoided.

 ### Example of Lambda in Practice:
 A function `make_incrementor` returns a lambda function that increments its argument by a given value:
 ```python